-- 1. A Market Study performed by an independent third party In compliance with the Market Study guidelines shown on the THOMAS Documents Page. - 2.
-An Appraisal of the land and buildings performed by an independent third party in compliance with the Appraisal guidelines shown on the THOMAS Documents Page.

-- 3. A Physical Needs Assessment of the proposed rehabilitation activities proposed for the Existing Multifamily Development must be performed by an independent third party in compliance with the Physical Needs Assessment guidelines shown on the THOMAS Documents Page. - 4.
+- 1. A Market Study performed by an independent third party in compliance with the Market Study guidelines shown on the THOMAS Documents Page. - 2.
+An Appraisal of the land and buildings performed by an independent third party in compliance with the Appraisal guidelines shown on the THOMAS Documents Page. - 3.
+A Physical Needs Assessment of the proposed rehabilitation activities proposed for an Existing Multifamily Development performed by an independent third party in compliance with the Physical Needs Assessment guidelines shown on the THOMAS Documents Page. - 4.
 A Statement of Application and Certification from the ownership entity in the form and with the substance as shown on the THOMAS Documents Page. - 5.
 A Bond Purchase Agreement Summary Letter fully executed by the bond purchaser in the form and with the substance as shown on the THOMAS Documents Page. - 6.
-A Bond Opinion Letter provided by Bond Counsel certifying that the cost of issuance is no more than two percent (2%) of the original outstanding principal amount of tax-exempt bonds sold to finance the proposed development in a form and with substance as shown on the THOMAS Documents Page. - 7.
-An Issuer Certification provided by local issuer certifying willingness to issue tax-exempt bonds to finance the proposed development in a form and with substance as shown on the THOMAS Documents Page. - 8.
-An Inducement Resolution of the local issuing entity authorizing issuance of tax-exempt bonds to finance the proposed development by the local issuing entity. - 9.
+A Bond Opinion Letter provided by Bond Counsel certifying that the cost of issuance will be no more than 2% of the original outstanding principal amount of tax-exempt bonds sold to finance the proposed development in a form and with substance as shown on the THOMAS Documents Page. - 7.
+An Issuer Certification. - 8.
+An Inducement Resolution. - 9.
 Evidence of the TEFRA Hearing.